Our Strategy

 In addition, we are pursuing non-traditional markets for our UO2 and fuel fabrication business and have been actively securing new contracts for reactor components to support refurbishment of Canadian reactors.

-Learn more >
+Learn more

 Westinghouse

-Westinghouse, is a global provider of mission‐critical and specialized technologies, products and services for light-water reactors across most phases of the nuclear power sector.
-Our investment brings additional nuclear fuel cycle assets, that augment the core of our business, to offer more solutions to customers across the nuclear fuel cycle.
+We are enhancing our ability to compete for more business by investing in additional nuclear fuel cycle assets that we expect will augment the core of our business and offer more solutions to our customers across the nuclear fuel cycle.
 Like Cameco, Westinghouse has nuclear assets that are strategic, proven, licensed and permitted, and that are in geopolitically attractive jurisdictions.
+We expect these assets, like ours, will participate in the growing demand profile for nuclear energy.

-Learn more >
+Learn more

 Global Laser Enrichment

-We interested in the second largest value driver of the fuel cycle, enrichment, and have a 49% interest in Global Laser Enrichment LLC (GLE).
+We are interested in the second largest value driver of the fuel cycle, enrichment, and have a 49% interest in Global Laser Enrichment LLC (GLE).
 GLE is the exclusive licensee of the proprietary SILEX laser enrichment technology, a third-generation uranium enrichment technology.
 We are the commercial lead for the GLE project with a 49% interest and starting in 2023, an option to attain a majority interest of up to 75% ownership.

-Learn more >
+Learn more

 Caution about Forward-Looking Information